Andres2295/Andres-Torres-Colon/README.md

 # Certifications

-In this repository will be available different certifications and achievements attained.
+In this repository will be available different certifications in software development and achievements.